isc-projects/bind9/doc/arm/reference.rst

 .. note::

    The default signing policy may change in future releases.
-   This could result in changes to your signing policy occurring when you upgrade to a new version of BIND.
+   This could require changes to a signing policy when upgrading to a new version of BIND.
 Check the release notes carefully when upgrading to be informed of such changes.
-To prevent policy changes on upgrade, use an explicitly defined ``dnssec-policy`` rather than ``default``.
+To prevent policy changes on upgrade, use an explicitly defined ``dnssec-policy``, rather than ``default``.

-If a ``dnssec-policy`` statement is modified and the server restarted or reconfigured, ``named`` will attempt to change the policy smoothly from the old one to the new.
-For example, if the key algorithm is changed, then a new key will be generated with the new algorithm, and the old algorithm will be retired when the existing key's lifetime ends.
+If a ``dnssec-policy`` statement is modified and the server restarted or reconfigured, ``named`` attempts to change the policy smoothly from the old one to the new.
+For example, if the key algorithm is changed, then a new key is generated with the new algorithm, and the old algorithm is retired when the existing key's lifetime ends.

 .. note::